jnterry/nano-orm/README.md

 # Nano ORM

-_Tiny wrapper layer for loading and persisting Models from a SQL databases using a Q promise based interface_
+_Tiny wrapper layer for loading and persisting Models from SQL databases using a Q promise based interface_

 ## Motivation and Who is This For?